 IX.
 Search and Screen Procedures

-The department will follow recruitment and hiring procedures prescribed by the University's Office of Human Resources (HR) in conjunction with AAO and UW System and WI state regulations.
+The department will follow recruitment and hiring procedures prescribed by the UWL Human Resource Policy in conjunction with AAO (Affirmative Action Officer) and UW System regulations, and department standards for closed session meeting confidentiality (Section II.B.2).